June 27th, 2024

 This firewall blocks the most common sources of attacks to websites like;

-• SQL Injection: SQL injection attacks occur when an attacker attempts to input meta characters into a vulnerable web-based form with sinister intentions.
-These kind of attacks are very popular and usually affect websites driven by databases (including WordPress websites).
+These kinds of attacks are very popular and usually affect websites driven by databases (including WordPress websites).

 WP Engine uses Cloudflare’s Browser Integrity Check to evaluate request headers to determine if they’re coming from a real human or not before granting access.